 This meeting addressed:

-- Presentation on initial Stream 1 simulation analyses, including model biases, heat and freshwater transport, mid-latitude jet and storm track, cyclones, air-sea coupling, hydrological cycle, Gulf Stream, deep water formation, AMO/AMOC, teleconnections, Arctic snow and sea ice, model complexity, climate risk assessment, and stakeholder engagement.
+- Presentations on initial Stream 1 simulation analyses, including model biases, heat and freshwater transport, mid-latitude jet and storm track, cyclones, air-sea coupling, hydrological cycle, Gulf Stream, deep water formation, AMO/AMOC, teleconnections, Arctic snow and sea ice, model complexity, climate risk assessment, and stakeholder engagement.

 - Future collaboration with U.S. CLIVAR